Aurelius-LLC/Remotr/website/docs/features-and-advantages/simplified-concurrency.md

    - This ensures consistent processing of operations that affect multiple entities

 2. **Entity-Level Parallelism**:
-   - Each Entity is its own virtual actor with an independent message queue
+   - Each Entity is its own *virtual actor with an independent message queue
    - Entities can process messages concurrently with other entities in the same aggregate
-   - Single-threaded processing and request isolation per entity preserves state consistency as entities can't "share" state.
+   - Single-threaded processing and request isolation per entity preserves state consistency as entities can't "share" state.\
+   \
+      \* Entities have all the properties of virtual actors, except that they are guaranteed to be co-located with their aggregate root.

 3. **Location Agnosticism**:
    - Developers work with Aggregate Roots and Entities through their logical identities
-   - The runtime automatically handles placement and routing of requests
+   - The .Net Orleans runtime automatically handles distributing aggregates and routing of requests
-   - Aggregates are automatically placed within the distributed environment

 ### Key Benefits

 - **Safe Concurrency by Design**:
   - Entity state is protected by single-threaded processing
-  - Aggregate-level consistency is guaranteed by the Root's message queue
+  - Aggregate-level consistency is guaranteed by the Root's message queue for commands
   - Multi-threading within aggregates happens automatically where safe

 - **Simplified Development**: